What is the legal status of the Redland Foundation?

 There are three ways in which income distribution is determined.

-- External organizations and local agencies assist us in identifying worthwhile projects.
+- External organisations and agencies assist by identifying worthwhile projects.

 - Donors tell us how they want their money distributed.

-- When sufficient funds are available, the Foundation publicly advertises the availability of financial support according to timely and relevant criteria that will be developed as needed.
+- When sufficient funds are available, the Foundation publicly advertises the availability of financial support by way of Community Grants, according to timely and relevant criteria that will be developed as needed.

 How does the Foundation remain accountable to the community and its benefactors?